professor-l/lsq-bot/README.md

     * `!queue` (or `!q`, `!list`, `!matches`) - prints queue in order, numbered.
 If this is spammed, I will add a feature that only lets it be called every 15 seconds.
 Please be respectful.

   * Matchmaking **(temporarily disabled)**
     * `!pb <user>` - Outputs the personal best score of user, if said user has set a PB.
+If no user is specified, defaults to you.
     * `!newpb <pb>` (or `!setpb <pb>`) - Sets a new personal best for you.
     * `!match <user> <number>` - Prints out the players, currently present in chat, who have PBs closest to user's.
 The quantity of players printed is equal to number (maximum is 10).
 Both arguments are optional - `user` defaults to you, `number` defaults to 3.
     * `!record <user>` - Prints out the user's record and win percentage.
 If no user is specified, defaults to you.

+  * Miscellaneous
+    * `!discord` - Outputs a link (and a plug) to the Classic Tetris Monthly Discord channel.

 #### For moderators, the following commands also exist: